 The X Window System existed by then, but all known implementations themselves consumed memory in excess of the total available on the target system, leaving none for the application or the operating system, and only had been seen working on much faster hardware than the target system, so it was of no real interest or use.

 (And we're here, finally.)

 Eventually Clunkdraw gained a network-independent client/server layer, vaguely similar to what X Windows offers, which dramatically improved what could be done with the system, especially in training, supervisory, and remote debugging roles.
 But the imaging model remained that of Quickdraw.
-We also ported Clunkdraw, in C and assembler, to the TI 34010 graphics CPU for use in our later color products.
-At some point gateway programs to both Windows 3.1 and Macintosh systems were created, allowing them to run our financial applications too.
-(The translation from Clunkdraw to true Quickdraw was particularly easy, as you can imagine, but the network connectivity was much more difficult, as we did not use TCP/IP but rather an Ethernet form of X.25 networking, and the target Macs didn't even use Ethernet.)
+We also ported Clunkdraw, in C and assembler, and the C compiler itself, to the TI 34010 graphics CPU for use in our later color products.
+At some point gateway programs to both Windows 3.1 and Macintosh systems were created, allowing them access to our financial applications.
+(The on-the-fly translation from Clunkdraw to true Quickdraw was particularly easy, as you can imagine, but the network connectivity was much more difficult, as we did not use TCP/IP but rather an Ethernet form of X.25 networking, and the target Macs didn't even use Ethernet.)
 Eventually there were many man-years invested in this code base, and it was generally highly satisfactory within its market niche.